TAbdiukov/AMC_patcher-CLI/README.md

 CLI.sendln "maybe another line, why not?"
 ```

-3. Now you can use these functions if your code. *Make sure to call `CLI.setup` first.* I'd recommend for the first time, just test the functionality in `Form1_Load()`
+3. Now you can use these functions if your code. *Make sure to call `CLI.setup` first.* First time?
+You can just test the functionality in `Form1_Load()`
 4. Compile your executable via VB6 suite, but the process is not finished yet.
 5. Your compiled app has to be patched to work in command-line mode.
 To do so, `CD` into `AMC_patcher-CLI` folder you called and perform.